-This survey is conducted by post from Prefectural Labour Bureaus, or Labour Standards Inspection Offices.
+This survey is conducted by mail from Ministry of Health, Labour and Welfare.
+Ministry of Health, Labour and Welfare, Prefectural Labour Bureaus, or Labour Standards Inspection Offices collected the questionnaire sheets by mail.
 However the survey of some establishments is conducted by staff of Prefectural Labour Bureaus, and is carried out by staff of Labour Standards Inspection Offices and enumerators through field interview.